isabella232/partner-center-sdk-pr.nl-nl/develop/delete-a-customer-account-from-the-integration-sandbox.md

     bool proceed = true;
     do
     {
-        // Check if all the orders were cancelled. foreach (var entitlement in entitlements)
+        // Check if all the orders were canceled. foreach (var entitlement in entitlements)
         {
             var order = tipAccountPartnerOperations.Customers.ById(customerTenantId).Orders.ById(entitlement.ReferenceOrder.Id).Get();